muratk3n/thirdwave/en/README.md

 ---

-🤣 Just found out during that scandal of yesteryear Milli Vanilli marketing claimed the band's name meant "positive energy" in TR speak.
+🤣 Just found out during that scandal of yesteryear w Milli Vanilli, their marketing claimed the band's name meant "positive energy" in TR-speak.
 Completely false.. but the lie fits in their overall scam, so its still hilarious

 [Link](https://djrobblog.com/archives/7297)